 Scrape Amazon Product Data with ASIN/UPCThursday, August 10, 2017 9:13 AM

-So if you selling online, wouldn’t you want to know how your products are priced comparing to some popular ecommerce sites such as Amazon or Ebay.
-If your products are not selling, could it be a price problem, a product description problem or even the product pictures or maybe the products are just not good enough.
+If you sell things online because you want to profit, wouldn’t you want to know how your products are priced on some popular eCommerce sites such as Amazon or eBay?
+When your products are not selling, is it the result of a misused pricing strategy, a lousy product description, unappealing product pictures, or maybe the products are just not good enough?
 This is exactly why people are turning to Amazon for product mining.

-In this article I will show you how you can easily retrieve the product data you need from Amazon using web scraping tool, Octoparse.
+In this article, I will show you how you can easily retrieve the product data you need from Amazon using the web scraping tool, Octoparse.
 Let’s get straight to the point.

 Step 1: Get prepared

 Gather the list of ASIN/UPC for the products you need (to search with on Amazon).

 ASIN, short for Amazon Standard Identification Numbers (ASINs) are unique blocks of 10 letters and/or numbers that identify items on Amazon.
 Each item listed on Amazon will have a unique ASIN.
 If you happen to know what the ASINs are for the products you need to search for, great!
 If not, try UPC.

 UPC, Universal Product Code (UPC) is a 12-digit bar code used extensively for retail packaging in the United States.
 Find out what the UPC’s are for your products and make a list of them.